Please note that this post may contain affiliate links. You can read my full affiliate disclosure at the bottom of the page.

 Also make sure to check the soil moisture levels, let the top surface layer dry out before watering again.

-Test the moisture level of your soil by either using your fingers or you can use a moisture meter to see which issue it might be causing the leaves to droop.
+It is best to test the moisture level of your soil by either using your fingers or you can use a moisture meter to see which issue it might be causing the leaves to droop.

 Brown Tips on Leaves